 Wayan is a very experienced chef.
 He is quiet but very professional and friendly.
 He’s established his cooking studio in a rice field.
 It is a perfect environment for cooking and then eating the food, you simply don’t what to leave there afterward.
 Everything is also very hygienic.
 I especially liked that he donates some of the takings to the local community in his village: to fix the roads, help those in need, etc. Two people share one workspace and, after the class, all food is put on individual plates and shared amongst all the participants.

 The place: 40 min. driving from Ubud center

 Time: morning classes (9 am-1.30 pm) and evening classes (2 pm – 6.30 pm).
 Monday to Sunday.

 Menu: you will learn how to cook 7 Balinese dishes.
 There is a separate vegetarian menu.

 Number of participants: at one time can participate up to 27 people

 Advantage: includes the local market visit.
 You can watch or even participate in the rice planting process.
-Near the cooking class, you can also visit traditional Balinese homes, spend half of the day with Balinese people and help them on their daily activities (but this is a separate service for additional fees).
+Near the cooking class, you can also visit traditional Balinese homes, spend half of the day with Balinese people, and help them with their daily activities (but this is a separate service for additional fees).

 Price: 680 000 Rp (~ 43 EUR)/person (transportation not included).
 Minimum 2 people.

-There are other chefs who also organise cooking classes in Bali.
-I haven’t tried them myself, but heard some good things about them.
+There are other chefs who also organize cooking classes in Bali.
+I haven’t tried them myself but heard some good things about them.
 Here are a few of them: